Dania02525/apartmentex/README.md

 You can now add a new tenant and automatically create a new schema for Postgres users or a new database for MySQL users, and run the migrations in priv/repo/tenant_migrations for that schema or database.

+Table references and indexes in a migration will be applied to the same tenant prefix as the table within tenant_migrations.

 ```elixir